-- We must continue to pursue structural reforms to move towards truly cross cutting government, with the strengthening of central policy co-ordination as the primary goal. - We must find the political will and long-term understanding to fulfil the potential of central non-structural government process in moving us towards sustainability.
+- We should (and in the view of LINK, must) continue to pursue structural reforms to move towards truly cross cutting government, with the strengthening of central policy co-ordination as the primary goal. - We should (and in the view of LINK, must) find the political will and long-term understanding to fulfil the potential of central frameworks and non-structural government processes in moving us towards sustainability.